chandanms/hindi_language_detection/README.md

-# Detection of hindi language in natural images using machine elarning
+# Detection of hindi language in natural images using machine learning
 Detecting hindi language from natural images.